 I’ve been reading Jessie Weaver’s blog, the Vanderbillt Wife, for quite some time now and was so happy to finally get to do one of the recipes from her site.
 Why Vanderbilt Wife?
 Well, the name came about due to the fact that Jessie married her husband while he was finishing his studies at Vanderbilt.
 Makes sense.
 Now she works full time raising 3 kids and started her blog to support women who feel they, like her, are imperfect.
 Hey, aren’t we all!
 She is also a freelance writer, when do you find the time Jessie?, a proofreader and social media manager and has been published in magazines and newspapers.
 I’d say she has an interesting and fulfilling life and her posts share her adventures in life.
 There are hilarious stories about her kids, reviews on books she has read and, of course, recipes that you just have to try.

 I had a hard time choosing between her Coconut Lime Cake, cause I am over-the-top in love with lime just like Jessie, Jalapeno Creamed Corn, spicy foods being another one of my weaknesses or her Poppy Seed Chicken in Havarti (one she made while trying to be like The Pioneer Woman) but finally decided on her Crunchy Granola Breakfast Cookies.
-I’ve been on a quick & easy breakfast baking kick for the last few months, trying to fix anything that would get my husband to eat a good breakfast in the morning, and this recipe looked especially appealing.
+I’ve been on a quick & easy breakfast baking kick for the last few months, trying to fix anything that would get my husband to eat a good breakfast in the morning.
+Luckily he’s loved my Quick & Easy Breakfast Bowls and Banana Pancake Muffins, so I thought this recipe was similar and sounded especially appealing.
 We both love blueberries, nuts and coconut and I love oats, which I think he could take or leave, but the combination together turned out to be something we both loved.
 And just look at all that dark chocolate deliciousness!

 These little cookies are something kids would beg to have for breakfast because, you know, they think they are getting away with something (after all who gives their kids cookies for breakfast?) but we don’t have to tell them how good they are for them.
 Not only are they good for breakfast but work as a great healthy afternoon snack too.